The PhD is the highest scientific degree in European higher education. It signifies:

 PhD candidates at CHEPS enrol in the Twente Graduate School (TGS), which offers training and a framework enabling progress along the trajectory with quality assurance built in.
 The TGS also is the portal for the PhD course offerings of the University of Twente.
 The TGS requires 30 EC (half a year, fulltime) of coursework.

 CHEPS is open to PhD candidates from any country.
 By far most of our current PhD students come from abroad.
+CHEPS is open to candidates who have just finished their master-level education and to candidates with work experience.

 Doing a PhD at CHEPS takes as a rule four years (full time).
 Full-time and part-time arrangements are possible.
 Depending on prior academic work, the duration of the PhD may vary.